clsweeting/ohdsi-webapi-mcp/docs/stdio-setup.md

 }
 ```

-**Note**: `WEBAPI_SOURCE_KEY` is optional and only needed for cohort operations.
-Most concept searches work without it.
-For the demo instance, you can add `"WEBAPI_SOURCE_KEY": "EUNOMIA"` if you want to test cohort features.
+**Note**: `WEBAPI_SOURCE_KEY` is optional and only needed for cohort size estimation.
+Most operations (concept searches, vocabulary browsing, etc.) work without it.
+For the demo instance, you can add `"WEBAPI_SOURCE_KEY": "EUNOMIA"` if you want to test cohort size estimation.

 **Configuration file locations:**
 - **macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`